bwsw/cloudstack-ui/README.md

       * [Configuration Options](#configuration-options)

 # Cloudstack UI
-Cloudstack UI is a project which purpose is to develop easy to use, light and user friendly frontend interface for [Apache Cloudstack](http://cloudstack.apache.org/) virtualization management system.
-Apache Cloudstack itself is great product which is used very widely but its frontend is developed for administrators (from our point of view), not for end cloud users.
-Some of behaviours are not straight forward and unnatural to average user and require quite long adaptation.
-Another reasons to develop are connected with lack of functions like virtual machine statistics & charting, sophisticated resource accounting and application management.
-This are in our long-term TODO list.
+Cloudstack UI is a project whose purpose is to develop an easy-to-use, light, and user friendly frontend interface for the [Apache Cloudstack](http://cloudstack.apache.org/) virtualization management system.
+Apache Cloudstack itself is a great product which is used very widely, but its frontend is developed for administrators (from our point of view), not for end cloud users.
+Some of the interactions are not straightforward and unnatural to an average user and require quite a long time to adapt.
+Other reasons to develop are connected with a lack of functions like virtual machine statistics & charting, sophisticated resource accounting, and application management.
+These are in our long-term TODO list.

 ## Project Story

-We at Bitworks run an ACS public cloud for 3 years (actually we still run CS 4.3 cloud in production) and we found that average users which are familiar to Digital Ocean, Amazon AWS and other VPS management systems feel uncomfortable with Cloudstack UI and make a lot of operational mistakes.
-That's why we decided to implement convinient and neat end-user facing UI covering regular activities which are important for day to day VM management.
+At Bitworks, we run an ACS public cloud for 3 years (actually we still run CS 4.3 cloud in production) and we found that average users who are familiar with Digital Ocean, Amazon AWS, and other VPS management systems feel uncomfortable with Cloudstack UI and make a lot of operational mistakes.
+That’s why we decided to implement a convenient and neat end-user facing UI covering regular activities, which are important for day-to-day VM management.

-The project is developed by Bitworks Software Frontend Division during educational marathon which purpose was to incorporate new team members and show them our standard development instruments for frontend development.
+The project is developed by Bitworks Software Frontend Division within the educational marathon, which has the purpose to incorporate our new team members and show them our standard frontend development instrument.

 ## Implementation Details

-* Designed compatible with [Apache Cloudstack](http://cloudstack.apache.org/) 4.9 and hasn't tested with previous versions of CS
+* Designed compatible with [Apache Cloudstack](http://cloudstack.apache.org/) 4.9 and hasn't tested for the previous versions of CS
 * Powered by [Angular 2](https://angular.io/) and [Google Material Design Lite](https://getmdl.io/)
 * Tested and works fine in next modern browsers
    * Google Chrome 56.0.2924.76